pscanf/baucis/README.md

 ### 4xx

-4xx status codes mean that the client, for example a web browser made a mistake an needs to fix the response.
+4xx status codes mean that the client, for example a web browser made a mistake and needs to fix the response.

 #### 400 Bad Request